Malabarba/smart-mode-line/README.md

     like the colors?
 See item 4)!

  2. **Fixed width** (if you want):
-    Lets you set a maxium width for the path name and mode names, and truncated intelligently (truncates the
-    directory, not the buffer name).
+    Lets you set a maxium width for the path name and mode names, and truncates them intelligently (truncates the directory, not the buffer name).
+Also let's you **right indent** strings in the mode-line.

- 3. **Fancy features**:
+ 3. **Directory as Prefixes**:
     Prefix feature saves a LOT of space. e.g. **"~/.emacs.d/"** is translated to **":ED:"** in the path (open a file inside this folder to see it in action).
 Long path names you